hai-vr/documentation/docs/products/blendshape-viewer/index.md

 You can separate search terms with a space.
 The search query `eye down` can find results like `eye_lookdown`.

+The button to the right of the *Search* field labeled *Only show non-zero* is a filter that will only show blendshapes that have a value other than zero.

 ### Copy a blendshape name

 Click on the **clipboard icon** to copy the blendshape name.